mrrpiano02/openmw-modmanager/README.md

 This mod manager can essentially be thought of as an automation tool for unpacking archive files and adding their paths to your openmw.cfg file.
 The goal I have in mind is to provide flexibility in enabling/disabling mods, as well as allowing for easy installation/uninstallation.

-**Note: this project is in the early stages of development.** As such, the feature set is fairly limited, and the presence of bugs is nearly a guarantee.
-Since this program read/writes to your openmw.cfg file, use at your own risk.
-It would be greatly appreciated if you could report any bugs that you may happen to come across - there are probably lots of fringe cases that have not been tested.
+**Note: this project is in the early stages of development.** As such, the feature set is fairly limited, and the presence of bugs is certain.
+Since this program reads/writes to your openmw.cfg file, use at your own risk.
+It would be greatly appreciated if you could report any bugs that you may happen to come across - there are lots of fringe cases that have not been tested.

 #### Requirements
  - Python >= 3.7